 - 1. The grievance process must provide for a live hearing after the completion of the investigative report.
 All evidence obtained by the investigator as part of the investigative process must be made available to the parties and the decision-maker at the live hearing. - 2.
 The live hearing will be presided over by the decision-maker, who will not be the investigator or the Title IX Coordinator. - a.
-The decision-maker may be one individual or more than one individual as set by Lake Region State College. - 3.
-At the request of either party, the hearing must be conducted with the parties located in separate rooms with technology enabling the decision-maker and parties to simultaneously see and hear the party or witness answering questions.
-Hearings may be conducted with all parties physically present in the same geographic location, or, any parties, witnesses, and other participants may appear at the live hearing virtually, so long as the participants are able to simultaneously see and hear each other. - 4.
-At the live hearing, the decision-maker must permit each party's advisor to ask the other party and any witnesses all relevant questions and follow-up questions, including those questioning credibility.
+The decision-maker may be one individual or more than one individual as set by Lake Region State College. - 3.At the request of either party, the hearing must be conducted with the parties located in separate rooms with technology enabling the decision-maker and parties to simultaneously see and hear the party or witness answering questions.
+Hearings may be conducted with all parties physically present in the same geographic location, or, any parties, witnesses, and other participants may appear at the live hearing virtually, so long as the participants are able to simultaneously see and hear each other. - 4.At the live hearing, the decision-maker must permit each party's advisor to ask the other party and any witnesses all relevant questions and follow-up questions, including those questioning credibility.
 This cross-examination must be conducted directly (the questions may not be asked by the decision-maker), orally, and in real time by the party's advisor and never by a party personally.

-- a.
-Prior to a party or witness answering a question, the decision-maker must rule on the relevance of the question and explain any decision to exclude a question as not relevant. - b.
-Decision-makers may request, but may not require, that questions by the parties be submitted in advance, to permit the decisionmaker to rule on the relevance of questions. - c.
-Lake Region State College may limit the extent to which the party's advisor may participate in the hearing by Lake Region State College. - 5.Rape Shield.
+- Prior to a party or witness answering a question, the decision-maker must rule on the relevance of the question and explain any decision to exclude a question as not relevant. - b.
+Decision-makers may request, but may not require, that questions by the parties be submitted in advance, to permit the decision-maker to rule on the relevance of questions. - Lake Region State College may limit the extent to which the party's advisor may participate in the hearing by Lake Region State College. - 5.
+Rape Shield.
 Questions and evidence about the complainant's sexual predisposition or sexual history are not relevant, unless such questions are offered to prove that someone other than the respondent committed the alleged conduct, or regard specific incidents of the prior sexual behavior with respect to the respondent, and are offered to prove consent. - 6.
-Cross-Examination.
-If a party or witness does not submit to cross-examination at the live hearing, the decision-maker must not rely on any statement of that party or witness in reaching a determination regarding responsibility.
-Decision-makers may not draw an inference about the determination regarding responsibility based solely on a party's or witness's absence or refusal to answer cross-examination or other questions.
-There are no exceptions to this exclusion as there are in legal proceedings. - 7.Hearing Decorum.
-Decision-makers may enforce rules to ensure hearing decorum, such as requiring respectful treatment, specifying any objection process, governing timing of hearing and length of breaks, etc. - 8.
+Hearing Decorum.
+Decision-makers may enforce rules to ensure hearing decorum, such as requiring respectful treatment, specifying any objection process, governing timing of hearing and length of breaks, etc. - 7.
 Lake Region State College must create an audio or audiovisual recording, or transcript, of any live hearing and make it available to the parties for inspection and review.